 Research Tips and Best Web Site Resources

 To be healthy, you have to take charge of your health care.
 Here are some tips for making informed treatment decisions.
-If you are thinking about taking a drug, consider doing the following:
+If you are weighing the pros and cons of taking a drug, consider doing the following:

 Research your Condition and Drug Treatment

 1-Discuss the benefits and the potential side effects with the doctor who is prescribing the drug to you For example, ask your doctor why he or she thinks this particular drug will work for you.
 Why this brand?
 Why this dosage?

 2- Research the drug on your own.
 Here are some ways to do that: